aabs/edx-ai-week2-project/README.md

 ## Tasks

-- [ ] Implement a tree search algorithm
+- [x] Implement a tree search algorithm
-- [ ] Break out the completion to a separate function and pass as param to search algorithm
+- [x] Break out the completion to a separate function and pass as param to search algorithm
+- [ ] Performance stinks. is this python, generally, or am I using it wrong?